-Clypt vs Opus Clip: Why Generic AI Clippers Fail on VC Podcasts
+Clypt vs Opus Clip: Why Generic AI Clippers Miss the Mark on Business Podcasts

-Opus Clip is the most popular AI clipping tool with 10M+ users.
-But it was built for viral TikTok content, not VC podcasts.
-Here's a detailed breakdown of when to use each — and why the distinction matters.
+Opus Clip is the most popular AI clipping tool on the market.
+But it was built for viral TikTok content, not business podcasts.
+Here's a detailed breakdown of when to use each, and why the distinction matters.

-Clypt is the best Opus Clip alternative for VC podcasts.
-While Opus Clip optimizes for viral energy and TikTok-style engagement, Clypt is trained on 870+ real editorial decisions from shows like 20VC to find moments that founders, GPs, and LPs actually share.
-Unlike Opus Clip, Clypt handles audio-only content and provides editorial rationale for every clip.
+Clypt is the best Opus Clip alternative for business podcasts.
+While Opus Clip optimizes for viral energy and TikTok-style engagement, Clypt is trained on 870+ real editorial decisions from shows like 20VC to find moments that founders, investors, and operators actually share.
+Unlike Opus Clip, Clypt provides editorial rationale for every clip.
+See how Clypt’s podcast clip maker works.

 The Core Difference

 Opus Clip and Clypt solve fundamentally different problems.
 Opus Clip is a general-purpose AI clipping tool built to help creators generate short-form content at scale.
-It analyzes video for "virality score" — a composite signal of energy, pacing, emotional intensity, and engagement potential.
+It analyzes video for a "virality score," a composite signal of energy, pacing, emotional intensity, and engagement potential.
 It was designed for the TikTok/Reels/Shorts ecosystem where volume wins and attention is measured in milliseconds.

-Clypt is a purpose-built clipping service for VC and startup podcasts.
-Instead of a virality score, it uses editorial intelligence — trained on 870+ real clip-selection decisions from top shows — to surface moments that are shareable in the VC ecosystem specifically.
+Clypt is a purpose-built clipping service for business podcasts.
+Instead of a virality score, it uses editorial intelligence, trained on 870+ real clip-selection decisions from top shows, to surface moments that are shareable in the business-podcast ecosystem specifically.
 The target platform is LinkedIn and X, not TikTok.
-The target audience is founders, GPs, and LPs, not general consumers.
+The target audience is founders, investors, and operators, not general consumers.

-This distinction matters because the moments that go viral on TikTok are not the moments that get shared on LinkedIn by GPs.
+This distinction matters because the moments that go viral on TikTok are not the moments that get shared on LinkedIn by founders, investors, and operators.

 Key Takeaway

 Virality scoring optimizes for attention.
 Editorial scoring optimizes for reputation.
-When a GP shares a clip, their brand is on the line — they need the clip to make them look thoughtful, not loud.
+When a founder, investor, or operator shares a clip, their brand is on the line.
+They need the clip to make them look thoughtful, not loud.

 Clypt vs Opus Clip: Feature-by-Feature Comparison